Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       python cloud_eval_diffl2.py data_select_O.csv 1 360
       python cloud_eval_diffl2.py data_select_i.csv 1 220

+__2. Generate Targeted Adversarial Examples from the perturbations in 1.

+Since in step 1, we generated perturbations for each class, Here for each of the 12 samples above, we now generate targeted adversarial examples for 3 other classes (Language milau yaha)

+(Code hera model sanga test garcha ki nai

-__2.For perturbations in each class compare the target to other 3 classes __
+__3.For perturbations in each class compare the target to other 3 classes __

 - Type I, Type II (Can both type I and type II have local and cloud deployed models?)
 - Cloud deployed, Local deployed